Kartikcc123/MathsPoint/README.md

-# Academic Plus
+# Math Point

-Academic Plus is a full-stack student management and learning platform built for a coaching or institute workflow.
+Math Point is a full-stack student management and learning platform built for a coaching or institute workflow.
 It combines a public-facing website with separate admin and student panels so the institute can manage courses, materials, attendance, fees, notifications, and results from one system.

 ## Overview